Fireballs and wands, black cats and broomsticks – I wish magic really was like that, sanitised and safe and suitable for small children.

 “Wait,” Evelyn said through gritted teeth.
 Twil hissed and flexed her claws.
 “Wait, both of you, dammit.”

-Two living people brought up the rear of the zombie mob: the pinch-faced blonde lady who’d spat at us from the battlements, and a younger women scurrying along at her side, hunched and unhealthy.
+Two living people brought up the rear of the zombie mob: the pinch-faced blonde lady who’d spat at us from the battlements, and a younger woman scurrying along at her side, hunched and unhealthy.
 The blonde lady sneered when she saw us, and raised her chin.
 The younger one ignored us, her eyes rolling wild in their sockets, a constant stream of low muttering in her throat, pausing only to wipe her hair out of her sweat-soaked face.

 The blonde lady opened her mouth and tried to look imposing.
 “Throw down your weapons and perhaps I won’t have you beaten.”